 All students follow a common mobility scheme and curriculum.
 Each semester is awarded 30 ECTS.

 > For more details, please consult the dedicated website.

 How to apply?

-The next academic year starts in August 2020 and the deadline for applications has now passed.
-Applications for the next academic year will open in late October/early November 2020 with a deadline for submission in early February 2021.
+The next academic year starts in August 2021.
+Applications will open in late October/early November 2020 with a deadline for submission in early February 2021.

 Please send your curriculum vitæ, grades, cover and recommendation letters:

 The IPCV program is an Erasmus Mundus Joint Master Degree developed under the Key Action 1 of the Erasmus+ program.